 The plant in the new configuration, classic circuit plus High-Speed Ring measuring 10 km per lap, was inaugurated on September 11, 1955, by the President of the Republic Giovanni Gronchi, accompanied by the Archbishop of Milan Giovanni Montini, on the occasion of the Italian Grand Prix over a distance of 500 km.
 The centrifugal and vertical compression stresses against the ground in the two elevated sections highlighted physical stresses on the drivers and mechanical failures reported by the cars, which led the drivers and teams to boycott the ring in the 1957, 1958, and 1959 editions.

+The Italian Automobile Club organized the 500 Miles of Monza, combined with the 500 Miles of Indianapolis, in collaboration with the United States in 1957 and 1958.
 In 1961, the last Italian Grand Prix was held in the 10 km configuration, but after the fatal accident in which Ferrari driver Wolfgang von Trips and 12 spectators lost their lives on the straight before the Parabolica, the Ministry of Tourism and Entertainment issued new rules on circuit safety, which the Monza circuit had to comply with.
 From the following year onwards, racing only took place on the 5,750-metre road track.

 The 1961 accident that occurred to Wolfgang von Trips is the most serious ever about having happened in a Formula 1 World Championship race.
 Another sadly known incident is when Austrian driver Jochen Rindt died (during Saturday's qualifying) in 1970.
 Rindt was at the top of the overall world championship standings at that time and was not caught by anyone in the following races, becoming the only posthumous World Champion in the history of the Formula 1 championship.